clsync/clsync/README.md

     clsync -w5 -t5 -T5 -x1 -W /var/www/site.example.org/root -Mdirect -Schown --uid 0 --gid 0 -Ysyslog -b1 -- --from=root www-data:www-data %INCLUDE-LIST%

 may be used to fix files owner in runtime.
+This may be used as a temporary solution for fixing file privileges of misconfigured web-servers (it's well-known problem of apache users).

 8. Clustering
 -------------